ckrk/bidding_learning/README.md

 - There is only a single learning player, while the remaining market is represented as non-learning "fringe player".
 - The learning player always bids his whole capacity and is aware of the bids in the last round.
 - The fringe player always submits the bids specified in a coresponding csv file.
-- Please check "data/fringe-players/simple_fringe02.csv" to understand the behavior of the fringe player.
+- Please check "data/fringe-players/fringe_player_data_00.csv" to understand the behavior of the fringe player.
 It shows the bids that are submitted each round by the fringe player in our standard setting.
-- Essentially, the first unit of energy is sold for free.
-Every extra unit of energy is sold for an extra 100 price.
-- The demand is predefined to equal to 500.
+- The demand should be predefined to be 15.
-- The strategic player has 0 costs and 1 unit capaciy.
+- The strategic player has 0 costs and 5 unit capaciy.
-- However, we rescale the parameters to 1/100, in order to scale the rewards into a range that exhibits good learning.
-This seems necessary, but we do not understand entirely why.
+- action limit should be defined as [-298.086554/298.086554, 298.086554/298.086554] which equal to [-1,1].
+This extra step is shown to demonstrate that bids of the fringe player are devided by the maximum bid of the fringe player file itself to ensure an action space between [-1,1] like the output space of the agent due the tanh function.
+After running the simulation actions can be rescale by multiplication with 298.086554, for an easier interpreation.
-- The market price without the players participation is 400.
-If the player bids all capacity at 0, this reduces the price to 300.
-We would expect that the player can gain by becoming the price setting player and offering between 301-399.
+- The market price without the players participation is 149.4928944.
+We would expect that the player can gain by becoming the price setting player and offering between 95.69833503-102.0423446.
 - Tie breaking may be relevant.
 Currently the in case of tie the player with lower number gets everything.
 Proper tie breaking is involved to program.

 ## Requirements